 There are many spinal stenosis treatment options you should consider before resorting to surgery.
-Most patients with spinal stenosis respond well to non-surgical treatments such as medication, physical therapy, gentle chiropractic care and acupuncture.
+Most patients with spinal stenosis respond well to non-surgical treatments such as medication, physical therapy, and gentle chiropractic care.

 Spinal stenosis is a narrowing of the spinal canal, typically caused by age, injury, or congenital disorder.
 The condition can cause difficulty with movement and can be debilitating.
 According to the American Academy of Orthopedic Surgery, spinal stenosis affects 8 to 11 percent of the population.

 Spinal stenosis is a condition where the spinal canal narrows, putting pressure on the spinal cord.
 Bone spurs can cause a narrowing of the spinal canal.
 Bone spurs are one cause of spinal stenosis.
 They are small bony growths that form from calcium deposits and can put pressure on the nerve roots as they exit the spine.
 Other causes of spinal stenosis include: